Frequently Asked Questions FAQ

 Who can benefit from Pelvic Floor PT?

-We treat ALL people with pelvic floors!
-In addition to adults of all gender identities, we also treat children who are generally 4 or older.
-Common childhood pelvic floor issues include constipation, soiling issues, urinary incontinence and others.
+We treat ALL people with pelvic floors, even children!
+Common childhood pelvic floor issues include constipation, soiling issues (bed wetting, stool leakage, etc), urinary incontinence and others.

 How long are the sessions?